OpenEDM/OpenEDM-wire-tensioner/README.md

 Some important points:
 1. This feeder operates based on the [capstan effect](https://en.wikipedia.org/wiki/Capstan_equation)
+1. For the feeder to operate correctly, the motor must rotate only clockwise, and there must always be some tension in the wire after the output latch (1.4)
-2. Regarding the latches: the latches (1.1) and (1.4) are structurally identical.
+1. Regarding the latches: the latches (1.1) and (1.4) are structurally identical.
 The latch (1.1) is shown in the closed position in the picture above, while latch (1.4) is shown open.
 A closed latch significantly hinders the wire from passing through but does not block its movement completely
-3. For the feeder to operate correctly, the motor must rotate only clockwise, and there must always be some tension in the wire after the output latch (1.4)

 ### Output wire feeder